15 Facts About Garnets

 Handmade by Jewelry Artist Lisa Ramos

-This blog article is written by California Jewelry Designer, Lisa Ramos who is a member of the International Gem Society (IGS), SNAG and Argentium Silver Guild.
+California Jewelry Artist, Lisa Ramos is a member of the International Gem Society (IGS) , Society of North American Goldsmiths (SNAG) , and the Argentium Silver Guild .

 Leave a comment